derpyjerby/PARDO---Midterm-Output--Revised-/README.md

 # PARDO-Midterm-Output-Sequelize-

 Hello!
+This is a revised version of my to-do list output (midterm) except this is integrated with the sequelize library.

-Kind of new to node.js and front-end.
-But to use first perform:
+But to use, first perform:

 `npm install`